-Table 2-6 Button, vent, and fingerprint reader and their descriptions
+Table 2-6 Button and its description

-- Comp onent Description (1) Vent Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
-(2) மு Power button When the computer is off, press the button briefly to turn on the computer.
-When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
-When the computer is in Hibernation, press the button briefly to exit Hibernation.
-IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
-If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 10 seconds to turn off the computer.
-To learn more about your power settings, see your power options:
+Component Description (J) Power button • When the computer is off, press the button briefly to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep. • When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only). • When the computer is in Hibernation, press the button briefly to exit Hibernation. $ \\$ ORTANT: Pressing and holding down the power button results ne loss of unsaved information. are e computer has stopped responding and shutdown procedures ineffective, press and hold the power button down for at least 10 ands to turn off the computer.
+To l earn more about your power settings, see your power options: A Right-click the Power icon , and then select Power Options.